datadriventests/ddt/docs/index.rst

 Welcome to DDT's documentation!
 ===============================

-DDT (Data-Driven Tests) allows you to multiply one test case by running it with different test data, and make it appear as multiple test cases.
+DDT (Data-Driven Tests) allows you to multiply one test by running it with different test data, and make it appear as multiple tests.

 You can find (and fork) the project in https://github.com/txels/ddt.

-DDT should work on Python2 and Python3, but we only officially test it for versions 2.7 and 3.3.
+DDT should work on Python2 and Python3, but we only officially test it for versions 2.7, 3.3, and 3.4.

 Contents:

 .. toctree::
    :maxdepth: 2

-   example
+   tutorial
    api

 Indices and tables